OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-19.md

 ## 1 Kings 19:3

-And he was afraid, and got up and ran for his life,
+Elijah, filled with fear, arose and fled for his life,
-and came to Beersheba, which belongs to Judah,
+arriving at Beersheba, which belongs to Judah,
-and he left his servant there.
+where he left his servant.

 ## 1 Kings 19:4